cristinadlt/League_of_Legends_Positions_Analysis/README.md

 # League of Legends Positions Analysis
-A project for DSC80 at UCSD in which we clean, perform EDA, assess missingness, and conduct a hypothesis test with 2022 League of Legends data.

 ## Introduction
 In this project, we explore the importance of positions within League of Legends as it relates to success in the game.
 More formally, our question is "Which role impacts the success of the team more: Top or Support?".
 In League of Legends, players want to advance to higher ranks and know which position impacts their performance the most.
 For some players, it may impact the direction of their professional careers as different positions require different skills.
 By investigating this question, we can determine if certain positions, Top or Support, increase the success of a player.